timiols/Challenges-Of-Healthcare-Accessibility-In-Africa/README.md

 ![rec](https://github.com/user-attachments/assets/96df4922-8f9f-4859-94b0-65b8f7a0c7ff)
 ### Dataset

-The dataset used for this analysis is the
+The dataset used for this analysis is the [challenges of healthcare accessiblity in Africa dataset](https://github.com/timiols/Challenges-Of-Healthcare-Accessibility-In-Africa/blob/main/Healthcare_Access_Africa.csv)